Nbutter/artist/README.md

 ##Configuration & Deployment

 The artist's name is stored in an "artist.yml" file which is loaded by the "artist_info.rb" initializer.
-Image repository access is managed directly in Backbone.
+Image repository access by the front-end is managed directly in Backbone.
 All other data is handled through normal ActiveRecord models.

 The following steps have been tested: